 %eax now holds a byte of memory that we shouldn't able to access

-- This will be an invalid page fault! - Once the instruction actually hits the end of the pipeline...
+- This will be an invalid page fault! - Once the instruction actually hits the end of the pipeline... - For now, it loads that value into %r12 right away and continues executing speculatively

 Step 2: Read based on secret